 Norman Lear

-Norman Milton Lear (July 27, 1922 – December 5, 2023) was an American screenwriter and producer who produced, wrote, created, or developed over 100 shows.
+Norman Milton Lear (July 27, 1922 – December 5, 2023) was an American screenwriter and producer who wrote and produced more than 100 television shows during a career that lasted over 70 years.
 Lear created and produced numerous popular 1970s sitcoms, including All in The Family (1971–1979), Maude (1972–1978), Sanford and Son (1972–1977), One Day at a Time (1975–1984), The Jeffersons (1975–1985), and Good Times (1974–1979).
-His shows introduced political and social themes to the sitcom format.
+His works introduced political and social themes to the sitcom format.
 Lear received many awards, including six Primetime Emmy Awards, two Peabody Awards, the National Medal of Arts in 1999, the Kennedy Center Honors in 2017, and the Golden Globe Carol Burnett Award in 2021.
 He was a member of the Television Academy Hall of Fame.
 Lear was known for his political activism and funding of liberal and progressive causes and politicians.
-In 1980, he founded the advocacy organization People for the American Way to counter the influence of the Christian right in politics, and in the early 2000s, he mounted a tour with a copy of the Declaration of Independence.
+In 1980, he founded the advocacy organization People for the American Way to counter the influence of the Christian right in politics.
+In the early 2000s, he mounted a national tour to display a copy of the Declaration of Independence that had been printed in 1776.

 References